Healthcare Jobs Without Degree: Complete 2026 Guide to Medical Careers

 Salary & Job Outlook

-• Demand: Steady—every healthcare facility needs front desk staff
+• Demand: Every healthcare facility needs scheduling, intake, and front-desk coordination

 • High school diploma or GED required